Overview

 Exoplanet Direct Imaging Instrumentation and Data Analysis

-I am interested in advanced wavefront sensing capabilities at the focal plane that will be critical to the success of exoplanet imaging with TMT.
-At NASA-Ames, I conducted experiments further developing a new high-contrast wavefront control method called "Linear Dark Field Control" (LDFC; middle/right panels), which LDFC corrects for changes in the "dark field" (deep contrast region within which we can image planets) by measuring corresponding intensity changes within the "bright field" (uncorrected region).
+Wavefront control - I am interested in advanced wavefront sensing capabilities that will be critical to the success of exoplanet imaging in space and on the ground.
+I conducted experiments further developing a new high-contrast wavefront control method called "Linear Dark Field Control", which LDFC corrects for changes in the "dark field" (deep contrast region within which we can image planets) by measuring corresponding intensity changes within the "bright field" (uncorrected region).
 The consequences should be dramatic: LDFC will increase direct imaging contrast and sensitivity, allowing us to discover and characterize lower mass, more solar system-like exoplanets.
+Read more about LDFC here and see our first paper demonstrating LDFC at contrasts relevant for imaging extrasolar planets in reflected light here.
+More recently, we have proposed a test of LDFC as a part of the Roman Coronagraph technology demonstration phase: see here.

-I am interested in advanced wavefront sensing capabilities at the focal plane that will be critical to the success of exoplanet imaging with TMT.
-At NASA-Ames, I conducted experiments further developing a new high-contrast wavefront control method called "Linear Dark Field Control" (LDFC; middle/right panels), which LDFC corrects for changes in the "dark field" (deep contrast region within which we can image planets) by measuring corresponding intensity changes within the "bright field" (uncorrected region).
+Wavefront control - I am interested in advanced wavefront sensing capabilities that will be critical to the success of exoplanet imaging in space and on the ground.
+I conducted experiments further developing a new high-contrast wavefront control method called "Linear Dark Field Control", which LDFC corrects for changes in the "dark field" (deep contrast region within which we can image planets) by measuring corresponding intensity changes within the "bright field" (uncorrected region).
 The consequences should be dramatic: LDFC will increase direct imaging contrast and sensitivity, allowing us to discover and characterize lower mass, more solar system-like exoplanets.
+Read more about LDFC here and see our first paper demonstrating LDFC at contrasts relevant for imaging extrasolar planets in reflected light here.
+More recently, we have proposed a test of LDFC as a part of the Roman Coronagraph technology demonstration phase: see here.

 Image Processing

 To directly image planets, I've built an exoplanet direct imaging pipeline including advanced PSF subtraction techniques called ``adaptive" LOCI or A-LOCI.
 A-LOCI is a sort of 'hybrid' of the Locally Optimized Combination of Images (LOCI) and Karhunen-Lo'eve Eigen-Images Projection (KLIP) algorithms.
-It employs ``speckle filtering" (`on-the-fly' correlation-based frame selection), a moving pixel mask (Currie et al 2012b), and a varying SVD cutoff to model individual modes of speckle noise structure, etc. As a result, it often achieves deeper contrast than LOCI or KLIP methods.
+It employs ``speckle filtering" (`on-the-fly' correlation-based frame selection), a moving pixel mask and a varying SVD cutoff to model individual modes of speckle noise structure, etc. As a result, it often achieves deeper contrast than LOCI or KLIP methods.
 Equally important, A-LOCI now provides much better precision in extracting useful planet spectra and astrometry, through forward modeling.
 I plan to incorporate more wrinkles into this approach in the future.

 Papers describing A-LOCI PSF subtraction and forward-modeling are here, here, and here.

 To directly image planets, I've built an exoplanet direct imaging pipeline including advanced PSF subtraction techniques called ``adaptive" LOCI or A-LOCI.
 A-LOCI is a sort of 'hybrid' of the Locally Optimized Combination of Images (LOCI) and Karhunen-Lo'eve Eigen-Images Projection (KLIP) algorithms.
-It employs ``speckle filtering" (`on-the-fly' correlation-based frame selection), a moving pixel mask (Currie et al 2012b), and a varying SVD cutoff to model individual modes of speckle noise structure, etc. As a result, it often achieves deeper contrast than LOCI or KLIP methods.
+It employs ``speckle filtering" (`on-the-fly' correlation-based frame selection), a moving pixel mask and a varying SVD cutoff to model individual modes of speckle noise structure, etc. As a result, it often achieves deeper contrast than LOCI or KLIP methods.
 Equally important, A-LOCI now provides much better precision in extracting useful planet spectra and astrometry, through forward modeling.
 I plan to incorporate more wrinkles into this approach in the future.

 Papers describing A-LOCI PSF subtraction and forward-modeling are here, here, and here.